Skip to Content

 The Glasgow City Food Plan takes into account the needs and priorities of the people of Glasgow and aims to enable everyone to be part of a more just, sustainable, healthy food system.

-Find out more about the Glasgow City Food Plan on the Glasgow Food Policy Partnership website and you can also watch a short animation about the plan on our Youtube channel.
+Find out more about the Glasgow City Food Plan on the Glasgow Food Policy Partnership website.

 The unprecedented rise of mortality across poorer parts of the UK